 65 color images in total

 Text in English

-Printing: books are printed on Little Steidl’s Roland 200 offset-lithographic press using a four-color process.
+Printing: books and cloth covers are printed by Nina Holland on Little Steidl’s Roland 200 offset-lithographic press using a four-color process.

 Concept and work: Greg Colson